 To be eligible to apply for loans, graduate students must maintain satisfactory academic progress as defined by their graduate program.
 Should a graduate student fail to make satisfactory academic progress, the student’s aid eligibility will be suspended.
 Graduate students who enroll for less than half-time in a semester or term will not be eligible for financial aid.
 Half-time is 4.5 credit hours for students in programs that use Rice’s three-semester Academic Calendar.
 Half-time is 3 credit hours for students in programs that use the four-quadmester Academic Calendar (e.g. MBA@Rice).

 Loans cannot exceed the student's cost of education, as determined by Rice, minus other resources.
 Loans may be adjusted or canceled due to changes in eligibility or other resources.

 A summary listing of student consumer information is available through the Office of Financial Aid.

 Federal Student Loans

-These are loans made to students attending the university at least half time.
+These are loans made to students attending the university at least half-time.
 Federal Direct Unsubsidized Loans and PLUS Loans are available to degree-seeking students meeting Federal Student Aid eligibility requirements regardless of need.
 Loan eligibility is subject to annual and lifetime borrowing limits; Federal Direct PLUS Loans require a satisfactory credit check.
 In addition, loans cannot exceed the student's cost of education, as determined by Rice, minus other resources.

 Students who are recipients of federal student loans will be required to complete online loan entrance counseling before funds will be credited to student accounts.
 Students also will be required to complete online exit counseling at the completion of a program of study, enrollment of less than half-time, or withdrawal from Rice.
 Failure to complete online exit counseling will result in a transcript hold.
 Entrance or exit counseling may be completed at https://studentaid.gov/.

 Private Loan Programs